The critical chain method is one of the key tools and techniques for developing a project schedule.

 To understand the Critical Chain, we have to look at how a project schedule is developed?

 Creating a satisfactory project schedule is often takes lots of iterations.

 Developing a Project Schedule?

 We have to go through steps during the development of a schedule like;

-- It is done by a process of evaluating activity sequences, durations, resource needs, and schedule constraints to generate the project schedule model.
+- It is done by evaluating activity sequences, durations, resource needs, and schedule constraints to generate the project schedule model.

-- The schedule model is used to control the planned start and finish dates for project activities and major milestones based on the accuracy of the inputs.
-Schedule development can involve the extensive review and iterations in time and resource estimation for the right project schedule model can function as a baseline to track progress.
+- The schedule model controls the planned start and finish dates for project activities and major milestones based on accuracy.
+Schedule development can involve extensive review and iterations in time, and resource estimation for the right project schedule model can function as a baseline to track progress.

-- Once we have defined start and end dates, it is recommended to share the detailed information with the project team to avoid any conflict in scheduling and availability of resources that might also be engaged in some other projects and thus ensuring it’s validity.
+- Once we have defined start and end dates, it is recommended to share the detailed information with the project team to avoid conflict in scheduling and resource availability that might also be engaged in some other projects and ensure its validity.

-With the passage of time and work progress, the process of revision and project schedule maintenance continues and is essential to meet the project completion requirements throughout the duration of the project.
+With the passage of time and work progress, the revision and project schedule maintenance process continues and is essential to meet the project completion requirements throughout the project’s duration.

 Critical Chain Method